Ako and Bambi

 Ako and Bambi (あことバンビ, Ako to Banbi) is a Japanese manga series written and illustrated by Hero.
 It initially began serialization on the author's Pixiv account in January 2020.
 It was later acquired by Asahi Sonorama who published the series on the Pixiv Comic website under their Sonorama+ brand from February 2023 to July 2024.

+Plot

+The series is centered around Bambi, a struggling novelist, and Ako, a shy ghost.
+Bambi moves into a cheap apartment that's said to be haunted, and meets Ako, the ghost who haunts the apartment, and the two gradually get closer to each other.

 Publication

 Written and illustrated by Hero, Ako and Bambi initially began serialization on the author's Pixiv account on January 25, 2020.
-It was later acquired by Asahi Sonorama who published the series on the Pixiv Comic website under their Sonorama+ brand from February 12, 2023 to July 7, 2024.
-The series' chapters were compiled into eight wideban volumes released from September 20, 2022 to October 20, 2023.
+It was later acquired by Asahi Sonorama who published the series on the Pixiv Comic website under their Sonorama+ brand from February 12, 2023, to July 7, 2024.
+The series' chapters were compiled into eight wideban volumes released from September 20, 2022, to October 20, 2023.
 The series is licensed in English by Yen Press.